 Additional Information on Ritonavir-Boosted Nirmatrelvir

-Nirmatrelvir is an orally bioavailable protease inhibitor that is active against MPRO, a viral protease that plays an essential role in viral replication.19 The FDA has approved ritonavir-boosted nirmatrelvir for the treatment of mild to moderate COVID-19 in nonhospitalized adults who are at high risk of progressing to severe COVID-19.8 Ritonavir-boosted nirmatrelvir is currently only available from EUA supplies, and its use must be consistent with the terms and conditions of the EUA.
+Nirmatrelvir is an orally bioavailable protease inhibitor that is active against MPRO, a viral protease that plays an essential role in viral replication.18 The FDA has approved ritonavir-boosted nirmatrelvir for the treatment of mild to moderate COVID-19 in nonhospitalized adults who are at high risk of progressing to severe COVID-19.7

 Patients should complete the 5-day treatment course of ritonavir-boosted nirmatrelvir, which was shown to be efficacious in the EPIC-HR trial.5 If a patient requires hospitalization after starting treatment, the full 5-day treatment course of ritonavir-boosted nirmatrelvir should be completed unless there are drug-drug interactions that preclude its use.

-In the EPIC-HR trial, ritonavir-boosted nirmatrelvir reduced the risk of hospitalization or death by 89% compared to placebo in unvaccinated, nonhospitalized adults with laboratory-confirmed SARS-CoV-2 infection.5 This efficacy is comparable to the efficacies reported in similar patient populations for remdesivir (87% relative reduction)5,8 and greater than the efficacy reported for molnupiravir in this setting (31% relative reduction).20
+In the EPIC-HR trial, ritonavir-boosted nirmatrelvir reduced the risk of hospitalization or death by 89% compared to placebo in unvaccinated, nonhospitalized adults with laboratory-confirmed SARS-CoV-2 infection.5 This efficacy is comparable to the efficacies reported in similar patient populations for remdesivir (87% relative reduction)5,7 and greater than the efficacy reported for molnupiravir in this setting (31% relative reduction).6